markcerqueira/javanote/README.md

 # javanote
-A Hello World Java project integrated with the Evernote SDK
+A Hello World Java project integrated with the Evernote SDK.
+A place to have a good time and create some notes, notebooks, and stuff.

 ## Setting Up